 David Wood, The Stabilization Facility for Libya - An Independent Strategic and Operational Review, (United Nations Development Programme, 2019)

-This report summarises the findings and recommendations from an independent review of the Stabilisation Facility for Libya, conducted in the period March-May 2018.
+This report summarizes the findings and recommendations from an independent review of the Stabilisation Facility for Libya, conducted in the period March-May 2018.
 Read more »

 Author: Zheng Wang